mixer/developers/readme.md

 ## Build
 Run `gulp` for a full build.
 Run `gulp recompile` for a build without JavaDoc and RAMLDoc.
+This will also work for 3rd parties looking to contribute.
 Run `gulp watch` for development.

 ## Contribute